coolsparkz/GlimWorld/SECURITY.md

 ## Scope

 This policy covers:
-- The gimworld GitHub Pages site
+- The GlimWorld GitHub Pages site
 - This repository and its code
 - Links and integrations (Padlet, contact form)

 ## Dependencies

-gimworld uses the following tools and services:
+GlimWorld uses the following tools and services:
 - GitHub Actions for CI/CD
 - Node.js for build tools
 - Standard web technologies (HTML, CSS, JavaScript)